bactopia/bactopia/docs/usage-complete.md

     --min_reads INT         The minimum amount of input sequenced reads required to continue downstream analyses.
                                 Default: 7472

+    --min_proportion FLOAT  The minimum proportion of basepairs for paired-end reads to continue downstream analyses.
+Example: If set to 0.75 the R1 and R2 must have > 75% proportion of reads (e.g. R1 100bp, R2 75bp, not
+                                R1 100bp, R2 50bp)
+                                Default: 0.5

     --skip_fastq_check      The input FASTQs will not be check to verify they meet the minimum requirements to be processed.
 This parameter